Multi-modal Multi-kernel Graph Learning for Autism Prediction and Biomarker Discovery: Related Work

 \subsection{Graph Neural Networks in Disease Prediction}

-Graph neural networks (GNNs)~\citep{welling2016semi} provide a practical solution for exploiting potential information from different modalities.
-Most early studies on GNNs-based disease prediction are based on either single modal data \citep{kazi2019inceptiongcn} or manually constructed static graphs \citep{parisot2017spectral}.
+Graph neural networks (GNNs) provide a practical solution for exploiting potential information from different modalities.
+Most early studies on GNNs-based disease prediction are based on either single modal data \cite{kazi2019inceptiongcn} or manually constructed static graphs \cite{parisot2017spectral}.
 For the former, it lacks rich multi-modal information.
 For the latter, it brings a lot of noise to the graph.

-Some GNNs methods using multi-modal data and adaptive graph learning methods have been proposed in recent years~\citep{huang2022disease,cosmo2020latent,zheng2022multi,9770779,9766117,zhang2022classification}. \cite{huang2022disease} constructed a pairwise encoder between subjects from phenotypic information to learn the adjacency matrix weights. \cite{cosmo2020latent} learned optimal graphs for downstream classification of diseases based on dynamic and local graph pruning. \cite{9770779} learned graph hash functions based on phenotypic information and then used them to transform deep features into hash codes to predict the classes of brain networks. \cite{9766117} proposed an edge-based graph path convolution algorithm that aggregates information from different paths and such algorithm is suitable for dense graphs like brain function networks. \cite{gurbuz2021mgn} present the multi-view graph normalizer network (MGN-Net), to normalize and integrate a set of multi-view biological networks into a single connectional template. \cite{chaari2022multigraph} introduce a multi-graph integration and classifier network (MICNet) and applies to gender fingerprinting. \cite{zhang2022classification} designed a local-to-global graph neural network to explore the global relationships between individuals and the local connections between brain regions. \cite{zheng2022multi} used the complementary and shared information between multi-modalities to learn the structure of graphs through an adaptive learning mechanism of graphs.
-Different from the two-layer graph convolutional network used in \citep{zheng2022multi}, the multi-kernel graph learning network of our framework contains different convolutional kernels that can efficiently extract the heterogeneous information of a graph.
+Some GNNs methods using multi-modal data and adaptive graph learning methods have been proposed in recent years~\cite{huang2022disease,cosmo2020latent,zheng2022multi,9770779,9766117,zhang2022classification}.
+Huang \emph{et al}.\cite{huang2022disease} constructed a pairwise encoder between subjects from phenotypic information to learn the adjacency matrix weights.
+Cosmo \emph{et al}.\cite{cosmo2020latent} learned optimal graphs for downstream classification of diseases based on dynamic and local graph pruning.
+Ji \emph{et al}.\cite{9770779} learned graph hash functions based on phenotypic information and then used them to transform deep features into hash codes to predict the classes of brain networks.
+Li \emph{et al}.\cite{9766117} proposed an edge-based graph path convolution algorithm that aggregates information from different paths and such algorithm is suitable for dense graphs like brain function networks.
+Hao \emph{et al}.\cite{zhang2022classification} designed a local-to-global graph neural network to explore the global relationships between individuals and the local connections between brain regions.
+Zheng \emph{et al}.\cite{zheng2022multi} used the complementary and shared information between multi-modalities to learn the structure of graphs through an adaptive learning mechanism of graphs.
+Different from the two-layer graph convolutional network used in \cite{zheng2022multi}, the multi-kernel graph learning network of our framework contains different convolutional kernels that can efficiently extract the heterogeneous information of a graph.